Racing

 Note that most of the cars that we sell are easier to make race-legal to modern standards than others.
 For example, it's relatively easy to add a modern, race-legal cage to the GT40, Lola, 917 and 962 replicas.
 Adding a race-legal cage to the D-Type or Monoposto is a little more difficult, and may change the look of the car in a way that changes the vintage look, so discuss your options with the factory first.

-Note that our sister company, Superlite, offers a turnkey spec race car that is designed and packaged to fit into at least two race groups at any NASA event, and may also be eligible for SCCA SPO.
-You can learn more about the Superlite Aero here.
+Note that our sister company, Superlite, offers turnkey race cars that are designed and packaged to fit into at least two race groups at any NASA event, and may also be eligible for SCCA SPO.

 Always be sure your car is legal, and acceptable for your desired class before showing up at an event to avoid disappointment.